North Carolina High School Athletic Association: Football adds subdivisions for each classification (2002–2021)

 In football, starting in 2002, each of the four NCHSAA classifications were separated into single "A" and double "AA".
 The double "AA" schools in each class were made up of larger schools than the single "A".
 Classes were 1A, 1AA, 2A, 2AA, 3A, 3AA, 4A and 4AA for football only.
 This single "A" and double "AA" format lasted until the fall of 2021, when the NCHSAA went back to football being only 1A, 2A, 3A, and 4A class sizes.

-NCHSAA expands to eight classifications
+NCHSAA expands to eight classifications (2025–present)

-Beginning in the 2025–2026 school year, the NCHSAA classifications expanded from four to eight.
-This marked the first time the NCHSAA expanded classifications since 1959, when it went from three to four classifications.
-Before the change to the eight class system, the NCHSAA four class system had around 105 schools in each class, based on the last four classification realignment of 2021–2025.
-In the new eight class system, the NCHSAA opted for the "Big 32" model, with the 32 largest schools comprising class 8A.
-The 1A through 7A classifications are evenly divided, with around 60 schools apiece.
+Beginning in the 2025–26 school year, the NCHSAA classifications expanded from four to eight (1A to 8A).
+This marked the first time the NCHSAA expanded classifications since 1959, when it went from three to four.
+Before the change to the eight class system, the four class system (1A to 4A) had grown to their being over 100 schools in each classification.
+In the new eight class system, the NCHSAA bylaws limited the total number of high schools in each classification to 64.
+The NCHSAA opted for the "Big 32" model for the schools that would comprise class 8A, with the 32 largest high schools based on average daily membership forming the states highest class.
+The 1A through 7A classifications are evenly divided, with around 60 schools a piece.

+As before, state championships will be held in each classification for most sports.
+Exceptions remain where some classes jointly combine into a single tournament due to lower numbers of schools in those classes sponsoring a particular sport (examples include women's golf and men's tennis, where classes 1A-2A have a joint championship, and lacrosse, which runs a championship for 1A-6A jointly combined).